Great Lakes Habitat

 Since 2009, more than 167,000 acres of coastal, upland, island, and wetland habitat have been restored or enhanced, allowing countless species of birds, fish, and reptiles to thrive.
 Restoration of streams, forests, and fields have contributed to a strong outdoor tourism industry in the region.
 For example, thanks to federal restoration funding, the trout population in Michigan’s Coldwater River jumped from 40 trout per mile to more than 1,500 per mile over a 5-year period.
 And a study by the Brookings Institute showed that these investments are producing results: every $1 invested in restoration generates $2 in return.

 Let your member of congress know they should take action to protect the Great Lakes!
-Find out how to contact your senators and representative here.
-Tell them:
+Contact your senators and representative and tell them:

 - The Great Lakes are our most important source of fresh water, providing drinking water to 30 million people.
 We must continue our efforts to clean and restore them.